bywords/Positivity-Bias-Livechat/README.md

 ## Input data format

-We could not release our dataset due to the permission issues.
-Alternatively, below shows the input data format to assist with running our code in other dataset.
+We are not able to release our dataset due to the permission issues.
+Alternatively, the input data format is shown below to assist potential users with running the code in other dataset.

 ### data/chat_sequences.txt
 ```